TheCzar1994/bsaber/src/collections/posts/this-is-extra-sensory-ii.md

 ## About the Sight-Read Event! <a href="#sight-read-event" style="text-decoration:none;">🔗</a> {$sight-read-event}

+TotalBS will be hosting a "Sight Read" Tournament!
+Read below for more information:

 **Who can play:** Any PC Beat Saber player!
 <br />
 \*Currently, the Synapse Mod is only available on the PC version of Beat Saber.
-Remember, if you own the Oculus version, you can get a free PC version through the Oculus PC app and connect your headset!
+Remember, if you own the Oculus version, you can get a free PC version through the Oculus PC app and connect your headset with a Link cable!

 **What is it:**

-- Event will be a BR elimination style sight-read tournament, focused around maps with silly goofy gameplay gimmicks and visuals that haven't been seen before in Beat Saber
+- Event will be a Battle Royale elimination style sight-read tournament, focused around maps with silly, goofy, gameplay gimmicks and visuals that haven't been seen before in Beat Saber
 - The event is networked so that all players in the event lobby will be playing the same maps at the same time
-- First map will be a freebie, nobody is getting eliminated
+- First map will be a freebie, nobody will be getting eliminated
 - For each following map, a chunk of players will be eliminated until the last map in the event will decide who the final winner is
 - An eliminated player will still be able to participate in the event, their names will just be greyed out and their scores will be separated from the rest